JeremyMcAdams/useful_functions/README.md

 ### Takes a string of number characters and converts them to an int

-Returns an int or...
+Returns an int pointer or 0 if an error occurs.
-Returns -2 with an error warning if a non-number character has been detected.
-(Negative numbers are accepted)

 Example: